Hutchinson Central Technical High School

 Homework will be assigned at least three times per week.
 Since this is an AP class, there will be a large amount of writing assignments in preparation for the AP exam in May.
 It is mandatory that all work is completed by the required due date.
 All homework is graded.
 If a student is absent it is their responsibility to hand the work in upon returning to school.
 Late assignments will be penalized.
 HOMEWORK MAKES UP A HUGE PART OF THE GRADE.
 STUDENTS THAT DO HOMEWORK CONSISTENTLY AND READ EACH CHAPTER IN THE BOOK TEND TO DO WELL IN THIS COURSE.

-* Every chapter will have a guided reading homework assignment from the textbook.
+* Every chapter will have a guided read or vocabulary homework assignment from the textbook.
 SEE COURSE OUTLINE BELOW.

 Classwork is important and is often graded.
 There is a ton of information to cover in this class and on many days will be taking notes.
 To make sure that students understand the information taught we will be doing HISTORY LOGS- informal writing in class and outside of class to better understand the course material.